knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 php bin/console make:auth
 ```

-Call the new class `LoginFormAuthenticator`.

 ***TIP
-This command is now more complete and asks you to choose between an Empty authentication or a Login form authenticator.
+Since MakerBundle v1.8.0 this command asks you to choose between an "Empty authentication"
-When you choose the second option, it generates more code than on the video.Try it
+or a "Login form authenticator".
+If you choose the second option, it will generate more
+code than on the video.
+Try it!
 ***

+Call the new class `LoginFormAuthenticator`.

 Nice!
 This creates one new file: `src/Security/LoginFormAuthenticator.php`: